A NSW Government website

 Water quality report card

 As part of our water quality monitoring program we assess the water quality and ecosystem health of an estuary using a range of relevant indicators.
 We have supported Northern Beaches Council develop and carry out a monitoring program to assess the water quality of estuaries in their local government area.
 Sampling is carried out fortnightly between October and April each year during the warm summer period.
-Two sites are sampled in Dee Why Lagoon.
+One site is sampled in Dee Why Lagoon.

 Algae